 18 Things Teachers Should Know About Autistic Students

 It is essential to keep learning about the psychology of children and how it can be unique.
-Below is a list of things teachers should know about autistic students in the classroom.
+Below is a list of things teachers should know about autistic students.

-18 things teachers should know about autistic students in the classroom:
+18 things teachers should know about autistic students:

 What teachers should know about autistic students:

 1. Autistic children need space and time:

 They need some space and time to relieve stress and put their thoughts together.